Graviti-AI/graviti-python-sdk/docs/source/features/version_control/draft.rst

    dataset.drafts.create(f"{DRAFT_TITLE}", branch=f"{BRANCH_NAME}")

-If no branch is specified, the created draft will be based on the current branch of the dataset, which can be viewed by ``dataset.HEAD``:
+If no branch is specified, the created draft will be based on the current branch of the dataset:

 .. code:: python